mgreensmith/mainz_brady_timesheet/README.md

 1. Clone me and `bundle install`
 2. Create `config/config.yaml` by copying `config.yaml.default` and modifying as necessary.
 3. Add an image of your signature to `/templates` and modify the `employee_signature_image` attribute in the config file accordingly.
+My signature image is 157x49 px, you may need to modify the `mbg_template.yaml` anchor points for the signature to align yours correctly if your dimensions differ.

 ##Usage